STAY AT HOME MUM VS WORKING MUM – WHO MAKES A BETTER MUM?

 Work pressure compare to the duty of full-time parenting

 As a working mother, I believe your work, especially for your child.
-You wake early, rushes to the office; deals with difficult and demanding boss, jealous and competitive colleagues.
+You wake early, rushes to the office; deals with a difficult and demanding boss, jealous and competitive colleagues.
 You deal with the pressure of work deadlines, threats, and fear of losing the job.
-Probably, you Lead a productive team, manage an organization or build a conglomerate.
+Probably, you Lead a productive team, manage an organization, or build a conglomerate.

 You might just sit down and thoroughly think and compare the work of proper and dedicated parenting to the above-mentioned duties as a working-class mum.
-Loving and caring, training and helping your children grow and develop through stages of life Is also Dignifying and satisfying.
-Seeing them grow physically, emotionally and mentally healthy could be thrilling.
-Watching them develop into loving and confident, successful, mature and responsible individuals is indeed a great reward of motherhood.
+Loving and caring, training, and helping your children grow and develop through stages of life Is also Dignifying and satisfying.
+Seeing them grow physically, emotionally, and mentally healthy could be thrilling.
+Watching them develop into loving and confident, successful, mature, and responsible individuals is indeed a great reward of motherhood.

 You can employ a nanny